-- 1. Headline writing is different than the other contests.
+1. Headline writing is different than the other contests.
 It is suggested you pace yourself.
 You have about 5 minutes for each headline.
-Don't watch the clock, but be aware of the time you are taking to complete a headline.
-It is better to have four or five good headlines rather than six mediocre ones. - 2.
-When writing the headline, first highlight or underline all the important words in the story.
-Then write a sentence based on those highlighted words. - 3.
-After you have your first sentence, go back and begin editing out words.
-If you have a multi-line head-line, separate the lines at a recommended area.
+Don't watch the clock but be aware of the time you are taking to complete a headline.
+It is better to have four or five good headlines rather than six mediocre ones.

+2. When writing the headline, first highlight or underline all the important words in the story.
+Then write a sentence based on those highlighted words.

+3. After you have your first sentence, go back and begin editing out words.
+If you have a multi-line headline, separate the lines at a recommended area.
 This means you should not split phrases or ideas.
-Make sure all types of phrases noun, verb, adverbial, adjective and prepositional phrases especially are on the same line.
+Make sure all types of phrases - noun, verb, adverbial, adjective and prepositional phrases especially - are on the same line.
 Continue eliminating words until you get to a point where the headline fits.
 It may be necessary to re-write the headline one or more times or to take a different approach before you get the key idea.
 Remember to eliminate all unnecessary words such as article adjectives (a, an, the).
-In many cases a comma (,) can substitute for the word "and." - 4.
-You may use a thesaurus or dictionary, either bound or electronic.
+In many cases a comma (,) can substitute for the word "and."

+4. You may use a thesaurus or dictionary, either bound or electronic.
+You should maintain consistency between upstyle and downstyle.
 You may write in block letters.

-You should not be penalized for inconsistency in upstyle or downstyle. - 5.
-Make sure you are within the prescribed count.
-Under no circumstances should you go over the maximum count.
-Judges are instructed to disqualify any headline under and over the prescribed count. - 6.
-Write headlines using active verbs in either present, future or present perfect tense.
-Follow the style of the headline if it is a fun story, write a fun headline; if it is a serious story, write a serious headline. - 7.
-Do not sacrifice accuracy for creativity or cuteness. - 8.
-Normally, the main headline is used to grab the reader's attention.
+5. Make sure you are within the prescribed count.
+Judges are instructed to disqualify any headline that is over or under the prescribed count.

+6. Write headlines using active verbs in either present, future or present perfect tense.
+Follow the style of the headline - if it is a fun story, write a fun headline; consequently, if it is a serious story, write a serious headline.

+7. Do not sacrifice accuracy for creativity or cuteness.

+8. Normally, the main headline is used to grab the reader's attention.
 It is not necessary, although it is possible, to have a verb in the main headline when you have a secondary headline.
-The secondary headline should do one of two things: emphasize the significant aspects of the story or emphasize the unusual. - 9.
-Please note that AP does not have a style dealing with headlines.
-Most newspapers create their own style; so using numbers or spelling them out is acceptable either way as long as the writer is consistent.
+The secondary headline should do one of two things: emphasize the significant aspects of the story or emphasize the unusual.

+9. Please note that AP does not have a style dealing with headlines.
+Most newspapers create their own style, so using numbers or spelling them out is acceptable either way as long as the writer is consistent.

-The following are additional basic headline rules for you to follow:
+The following are additional basic headlines rules for you to follow:

 - avoid starting the headline with a verb

+- generally avoid using names

 - always use single quotes

 - avoid using the same word twice in a headline

 - use active verbs, not passive verbs

 - try to write in present or future tense

 - avoid unfamiliar abbreviations

 - do not end the headline with a period